A Confession

 Most developers see a legacy dumpster fire and feel dread.
 I feel the same thing a cave diver feels staring into a dark hole in the ground: this is going to be awful, I might not come back the same person, and I absolutely cannot wait to go in.

-So when a client’s legacy SilverStripe site landed on my desk - “not working,” they said, which undersells it the way “the Titanic had a minor hull issue” undersells maritime history - I didn’t groan.
+So when a client’s legacy SilverStripe site landed on my desk a while back - “not working,” they said, which undersells it the way “the Titanic had a minor hull issue” undersells maritime history - I didn’t groan.
 I cracked my knuckles.

 The existing workaround was… creative.
-Since the export was broken, someone had set up an AI agent to intercept every outgoing customer PDF - invoices, receipts, confirmations - and scrape the numbers out of them to reconstruct the data the admin panel couldn’t provide.
-An AI reading every piece of customer correspondence to reverse-engineer the database.
+Since the export was broken, someone had set up an AI agent to read every outgoing invoice as PDF (which was mirrored to a dedicated email address) - and scrape the numbers out of them to reconstruct the data the admin panel couldn’t provide.
+An AI reading every invoice to reverse-engineer the database.
 In production.
-With real customer data.

 I’ll spare you my exact reaction.
 What I said was “I’ll take a look at the site.”

-All I had to work with was my client’s admin login credentials and the live web UI.
+All I had to work with was admin login credentials and the live web UI.
 No server access.
 No FTP.
 No SSH.
 No deployment pipeline.
-Just a username, a password, and a website that 500’d if you looked at it funny.
+Just a username, a password, and a website that killed itself the moment you asked it to do anything useful.

 You can probably guess how that went.